 Keep disagreements private.
 It’s always a good idea to avoid arguing in front of children.
 But when you are a stepfamily, it’s especially important.
 Young children may fear that you and your spouse will divorce.
 Children may also side with their biological parent, which leads to an “us against them” mentality that keeps the stepfamily from bonding.
 If you and your partner disagree on a matter, wait until you can discuss it without the children present.

 Fight fairly.
 It’s hard to show restraint in the heat of an argument, but it’s important that you both try.
-Quarrels are part of a relationship and they can be productive.
+Quarrels are part of a relationship and they can actually be productive.
 As a stepfamily, you may have more than your fair share of issues to work out.
 But when fights include words designed to hurt, they can poison a relationship.
 Think about what you say in an argument.
 Even when you’re angry, avoid using words that you know will hurt your partner.
 Focus on the issue that needs to be addressed or resolved.

 Be respectful.
 Listen courteously while your partner expresses feelings and needs, and acknowledge them.
 Rather than belittle your partner’s perspective or seek to prove it wrong, try to stand in your partner’s place and see how it might look.

 Make “I” statements that express your feelings.
 Be honest and straightforward about your own feelings and experiences.
 Avoid blaming or accusing.
-Using “I” statements tells your spouse how their behaviour affects you.
+Using “I” statements tells your spouse how their behavior affects you.
 Say, “I feel like my opinion doesn’t matter when you tell Olivia she can have a sleepover without consulting with me” instead of, “You care more about your daughter than you do me.”

 Keep your focus on the issue at hand.
 Avoid the temptation to resurrect events and “evidence” from your history as a couple or your partner’s previous relationship before you came together as a stepfamily.
 Rather than nurture resentments, work through the issues directly as they arise; don’t allow them to fester into grudges.

-Find the strength to apologise after a fight.
+Find the strength to apologize after a fight.
 It’s likely that you both may have said things you wish you hadn’t.
 It can be immensely helpful to put aside your pride and apologize first.
 This strategy can help heal bad feelings after an argument.